Howard Levy

-Howard Levy (born July 31, 1951) is an American multi-instrumentalist.
-A keyboardist and virtuoso harmonica player, Levy "has been realistically presented as one of the most important and radical harmonica innovators of the twentieth century."
+Howard Levy (born July 31, 1951) is an American musician.
+A keyboardist and virtuoso harmonica player, he "has been realistically presented as one of the most important and radical harmonica innovators of the twentieth century."

 In 1988, Levy was a founding member of Béla Fleck and the Flecktones, with whom he won a 1997 Grammy Award for Best Pop Instrumental Performance for the song "The Sinister Minister".
 He also won a Grammy for Best Instrumental Composition in 2012 for "Life in Eleven", a song written with Béla Fleck for the Flecktones' album Rocket Science (2011).
 He has worked with Arab-fusion musician Rabih Abou-Khalil, Latin jazz saxophonist Paquito D'Rivera, Donald Fagen, and Paul Simon.

-Music career
+Career

 Levy was born in Brooklyn, New York, and attended the Manhattan School of Music, where he studied piano and pipe organ.
 For two years, he went to Northwestern University in Evanston, Illinois, and participated in the jazz band.
 He is the Harmonica Lessons instructor for ArtistWorks.